alxshelepenok/lumen/content/posts/2020-05-13-fully-decentralized-app-ens.md

 Fleek simplifies ENS domain integration by auto-publishing new IFPS hashes to ENS anytime it detects a change.

+This is accomplished through setting Fleek as the `controller` of the ENS domain.
+The `controller` is responsible for day-to-day activities such as updating the IPFS hash.
+The user is the `registrant` which is the role that hash ultimate control of the domain.
+The `registrant` can change the `controller` at any time.

 This makes integrating ENS a breeze and an essential tool for any Dapp developer.
 Once ENS is setup with Fleek, the developer can simply forget about it and focus on his app.

 # Your Turn!